thak123/IASNLP-2016/README.md

 3.run the nn-supervised to create the supervised model and find the accuracy of the classifier 4.run the ann-accuracy for testing the samples

-To run 3 class classifier
+To run 3 class classifier \n
 1.run the nn-clean-network for training the ann and checking its accuracy 2.run the ann-accuracy for testing the samples